CompdVision: Combining Near-Field 3D Visual and Tactile Sensing Using a Compact Compound-Eye Imaging System: Sensor Design and Fabrication

-The imaging subsystem comprises a CMOS and a vision unit array which is constructed by aligning a microlens array (MLA) with a pinhole array.
-The pinhole array is fabricated from a 525$\mu$m-thick silicon wafer, etched to form 100$\mu$m diameter circular holes at a 10$\mu$m depth and square holes of dimensions 500$\times$467 $\mu$m at a 515$\mu$m depth.
-Fabricated using a lithographic process on a silicon wafer followed by heat treatment and molding \cite{lens}, the MLA possesses two distinct sizes, specifically designed to meet the unique requirements of the stereo and tactile units.
+The imaging subsystem comprises a CMOS sensor (OV 2710, OmniVision) and a vision unit array which is constructed by aligning a microlens array (MLA) with a pinhole array.
+The pinhole array is fabricated from a 525$\mu$m-thick silicon wafer, DRIE etched to form 100$\mu$m diameter circular holes at a 10$\mu$m depth and square holes of dimensions 500$\times$467 $\mu$m at a 515$\mu$m depth.
+Fabricated using a lithographic process on a silicon wafer followed by reflow and molding \cite{lens}, the MLA possesses two distinct sizes, designed to meet the requirements of the stereo and tactile units.
 The stereo units demand far-focus lenses for external visual capture, while the tactile units use near-focus lenses for dot marker tracking and noise reduction.
 The final MLA features a sag height of 120$\mu$m, with lens diameters of 600$\mu$m for tactile units and 700$\mu$m for stereo units.
 The imaging subsystem is completed by affixing the vision unit array, formed by aligning the MLA with the pinhole array, onto the CMOS sensor.
+The spacing between adjacent vision units is 1mm.

 Finally, the touching subsystem and the imaging subsystem are jointly secured using screws, ensuring the stability and integrity of the assembled sensor.